RaduBesliu/calorie-tracker-mobile/README.md

 ### 3. Features List
 -  User can create an account
 -  User can login
--  User can edit profile
+-  User can edit their profile
 -  User can see all products
 -  User can search for a product
 -  User can add a product
--  User can edit a self added product
 -  User can upvote / downvote a product
--  User can create self meals
+-  User can create their own meals
 -  User can see diary for a specific date
 -  User can add a meal to diary
--  User cand remove a meal from diary
+-  User can remove individual meal products from diary
 -  User can add products to diary
 -  User can remove products from diary